Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 You don’t need to get overwhelmed because you won’t use all of these settings as soon as install them but you will use some of them while you write blog posts etc and then expand as you proceed.

-For SEO plugins, Yoast SEO is by far the best WordPress SEO plugin out there and is my recommendation too.
-Yoast is free and has a easy on-boarding process to help you set it up correctly as soon as you install it.
+For SEO plugins, Rank Math is by far the best WordPress SEO plugin out there and is my recommendation too.
+It is free and has an easy onboarding process to help you set it up correctly as soon as you install it.

-Go to Plugins -> Add new -> type WordPress SEO -> And you’ll usually see Yoast SEO as the #1 option with 5M+ active installs.
+Go to Plugins -> Add new -> type Rank Math -> And you’ll usually see it as the #1 option with 1.7M+ active installs.

 Click on install now to install it.
 Then click on Activate it option (appears in the same button) and move forward setting it up.